THEME: REMOVE THE SANDALS FROM YOUR FEET

 3rd Sunday of Lent

-As Moses got closer to the spectacle of the bush on fire, yet unconsumed, he heard the words: ‘Come no nearer!
-Remove the sandals from your feet, for the place where you stand is holy ground’ (Ex.
+As Moses got closer to the spectacle of the bush on fire, yet unconsumed, he heard the words: “Come no nearer!
+Remove the sandals from your feet, for the place where you stand is holy ground” (Exo.
 3:5).
 This injunction would later become for the Israelites the norm for entering the temple (the holy place of worship).
 Sandals collected dust or dirt, and with the understanding that ‘cleanliness is next to godliness’, the Israelites removed their footwear before entering the holy place of worship.

 Beloved, in this season of Lent the Lord is asking us also to remove our sandals so as to enter His divine presence.
-However, since we are entering not a physical but a spiritual place (God’s presence), we are to remove not our physical sandals but our spiritual sandals, which has collected not physical dirt but the spiritual dirt of sins.
+However, since we are entering not a physical but a spiritual place (God’s presence), we are to remove not our physical sandals but our spiritual sandals, which has collected not physical dirt but spiritual dirt – namely, sin.

 What then are our spiritual sandals?
 Like the physical kind, the spiritual sandals are not part of human nature (that is, we were not born with them).
-Rather they are ‘things’ we make and use (we can ‘wear’ or ‘remove’ them).
-Spiritual sandals are, therefore, ‘things’ by which we are led to into temptation and sins (spiritual dirt).
+Rather they are “things” we make and use (we can “wear” or “remove” them).
+Spiritual sandals are, therefore, “things” by which we are led into temptation and sins (spiritual dirt).

 Several times in today’s gospel reading, Jesus Christ calls us to repent (reform).
-Repentance entails the strong resolve to remove our spiritual sandals (occasion of sin).
-Jesus Christ says God’s mercy is great, but now (and not later) is the time to repent!
-In the parable of the fig tree which was given an extra year to yield fruit or else be cut down, the message of Jesus is that though God’s mercy is unlimited, our time on earth (to repent) is limited; so now is the time to remove our spiritual sandals together with the dirt (sins) they have collected.
+Repentance entails the strong resolve to remove our spiritual sandals and the spiritual dirt (sin) it has collected.
+Jesus Christ says that God’s mercy is great, but now (and not later) is the time to repent!
+In the parable of the fig tree which was given an extra year to yield fruit or else be cut down, the message of Jesus is that though God’s mercy is unlimited, our time on earth (to repent) is limited; so now is the time to remove our spiritual sandals together with the dirt (sin) they have collected.